grodansparadis/vscp-helper-lib/docs/vscphlp_blockingreceiveevent.md

 Return VSCP_ERROR_SUCCESS on success, VSCP_ERROR_ERROR on failure.
 If the connection is closed VSCP_ERROR_CONNECTION is returned.
 VSCP_ERROR_PARAMETER is returned if called while NOT in a receive loop (see vscphlp_enterReceiveLoop.

 ### Description
-Blocking receive one VSCP event from the remote VSCP server if there is one available in the server queue.
+Blocking receive of one VSCP event from the remote VSCP server.
 Data for the event is dynamically allocated and must be deleted by the application.

 For Python use of [pyvscphlp_receiveEventEx](pyvscphlp_receiveeventex.md) may be simpler as there id no dynamically allocated data to take care off.